lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Pending:
    * Prepended C_x moved from the EDHOC protocol itself to the transport mapping; METHOD_CORR renamed to METHOD, corr removed.
    * Removed bstr_identifier and use bstr / int instead.
 C_x can now be int without any implied bstr semantics.
-Defined COSE header parameter 'kid2' as bstr / int for use with ID_CRED_x.
+Defined COSE header parameter and COSE key common parameter 'kid2' as bstr / int for use with ID_CRED_x.

 * From -06 to -07: